 Modern cremation systems already incorporate this principle.
 Some furnaces use zirconia oxygen analysers and automated control systems capable of continuously adjusting combustion parameters to maintain optimal operating conditions.
 Temperature and oxygen levels are controlled to ensure complete combustion.

-Beyond energy savings, this optimisation also helps reduce CO and NOx emissions, improving the environmental performance of cremation.
+In addition to energy savings, this optimization also helps reduce CO and NOx emissions, thereby improving the environmental impact of cremation.

 When discussing crematorium energy consumption, attention is often focused on the burner or the fuel being used.
 However, a significant proportion of energy consumption also comes from auxiliary equipment.